 3.17.4 No Waiver of Contractor Rights.
-Nothing in this Section 3.17 shall be construed as a limitation on or waiver by Contractor of any of its rights to encumber the Facility or the Site as security for any undisputed payments owed to it by Owner hereunder; provided that Contractor may exercise such right only after providing Owner with thirty (30) days prior written notice of its intent to do so and provided further that Owner (or Lender on behalf of Owner) shall not have made such payment or provided a bond or other reasonably acceptable provision to secure such payment within the thirty (30) day period.
+Nothing in this Section 3.17 shall be construed as a limitation on or waiver by Contractor of any of its rights to encumber the Facility or the Site as security for any undisputed payments owed to it by Construction Manager hereunder; provided that Contractor may exercise such right only after providing Construction Manager with thirty (30) days prior written notice of its intent to do so and provided further that Construction Manager or Owner (or Lender on behalf of Owner) shall not have made such payment or provided a bond or other reasonably acceptable provision to secure such payment within the thirty (30) day period.

 3.18 Hazardous Substances, Endangered Species, Archaeological Discoveries and Ground Risk.

 3.18.1 Existing.
-Upon the discovery of any Hazardous Substances existing on the Site (which were not brought to the Site by Contractor or a Subcontractor), or of any article of value or antiquity or of archaeological or geotechnical interest, Contractor shall (a) promptly cease work in the affected area and direct its workers and Subcontractors not to remove or further disturb the material or item; (b) promptly notify Owner of such discovery; (c) use all reasonable efforts to mitigate the effects of any such discovery on the Site, any property or Person, and the performance of the Work; and (d) follow any and all directions of Owner or its representatives with respect to such discoveries.
+Upon the discovery of any Hazardous Substances existing on the Site (which were not brought to the Site by Contractor or a Subcontractor), or of any article of value or antiquity or of archaeological or geotechnical interest, Contractor shall (a) promptly cease work in the affected area and direct its workers and Subcontractors not to remove or further disturb the material or item; (b) promptly notify Construction Manager of such discovery; (c) use all reasonable efforts to mitigate the effects of any such discovery on the Site, any property or Person, and the performance of the Work; and (d) follow any and all directions of Construction Manager or its representatives with respect to such discoveries.
 Contractor shall not under any circumstances be required to remediate, remove, from the Site, or for otherwise making safe in accordance with applicable Law, any Hazardous Substances existing at the Site as of the Effective Date of this Agreement.
 Except to the extent resulting from Contractor’s breach of its obligations under Section 3.18, Contractor shall be entitled to a Change Order under Article 6 equitably adjusting the Contract Price and Project Schedule to the extent materially and adversely impacted by discovery of Hazardous Substances or items of value or archaeological or geotechnical interest.
 Any item of value or archaeological or geotechnical interest shall, as between Owner and Contractor, be deemed the property of Owner.

 3.18.2 Hazardous Substances Control.
-Contractor shall provide Owner a list of any Hazardous Substances to be installed or otherwise incorporated into the Facility or used in performing the Work.
+Contractor shall provide Construction Manager a list of any Hazardous Substances to be installed or otherwise incorporated into the Facility or used in performing the Work.
 Contractor shall not, nor shall it permit any Subcontractor, directly or indirectly, to bring any other Hazardous Substances on the Site or to permit the manufacture, storage, transmission or presence of any Hazardous Substance over or upon the Site, except in accordance with applicable Law, or to release, discharge or otherwise dispose of any Hazardous Substances on or from the Site.
 Contractor shall be liable for and shall perform all necessary clean-up, removal, disposal and remediation in accordance with Law of any Hazardous Substances for which it is responsible under this Section 3.18.2.